ManuelElizaldi/PyStrava/FunctionsDocumentation.md

 This table provides a breakdown of workout counts for each sport, along with the total of workouts recorded up to the current date.

 # CreateGeneralStatsdf
+The argument requiered for this table is the 'general_table' generated from the function 'retrieve_activities'

 This function will create a pivot table containing the following information about the activities:
   - Date of the first recorded workout.
   - Date of the last recorded workout.